vukrosic/optimizers-research/explanation.md

 `Logits = X_final_normed @ W_lm_head` where `W_lm_head` has shape `(d_model, vocab_size)` or `(4, 10)`.
 Often, `W_lm_head` is the same as the embedding matrix (`self.token_embedding.weight`).

 This gives us a `(3, 10)` matrix of logits.
 We can then apply a softmax to the last vector (for the "ai" token) to get a probability distribution over the entire vocabulary for the next token.
 The token with the highest probability is our prediction.

+---

+## 6. Stacking Multiple Layers

+The real power of transformers comes from stacking many of these blocks (or layers) on top of each other.
+The process described above—from Multi-Head Attention to the MoE network—constitutes a single transformer block.

+A deep transformer model might have dozens of these blocks.
+Here’s how they connect:

+1. The initial token embeddings (`X`) are fed into the **first transformer block**.
+2. The output of this first block (`X_final_normed` in our example) becomes the **input to the second transformer block**.
+3. This continues for all subsequent blocks.
+The output of block `N` is the input to block `N+1`.

+Each layer refines the token representations.
+Early layers might capture basic syntax and local word relationships, while deeper layers can build more complex, abstract semantic meanings that span the entire sequence.
+The residual connections (`Add & Norm`) at each step are crucial, as they allow gradients to flow more easily through this deep network during training and prevent the model from losing information from earlier layers.

+In `llm.py`, the `Transformer` class holds a list of these `TransformerBlock`s in `self.layers`.

+---

+## 7. Training the Model: A High-Level Overview

+This document has focused on the **forward pass**: how an input sequence produces a prediction.
+But how does the model learn to make *good* predictions?
+This happens during training, which involves a **backward pass**.

+**Step 1: Calculate the Loss**

+For a given input sequence like "hello world", the model predicts the next token, "ai".
+We compare the model's predicted probability distribution (from the final softmax) with the actual correct token.
+The difference between the prediction and the ground truth is quantified by a **loss function**.
+A common choice is **Cross-Entropy Loss**.

+- If the model assigns a high probability to the correct token ("ai"), the loss is low.
+- If it assigns a low probability to the correct token, the loss is high.

+The goal of training is to adjust the model's weights to minimize this loss across a huge dataset of text.

+**Step 2: Backpropagation**

+This is the core of the learning process.
+Backpropagation is an algorithm that calculates the **gradient** of the loss function with respect to every single learnable weight in the model (e.g., the matrices `W_q`, `W_k`, `W_v`, the expert FFN weights, the gain parameters in RMSNorm, etc.).

+A gradient tells us two things:
+- **Direction**: Which way to adjust a weight to decrease the loss.
+- **Magnitude**: How much that weight contributed to the final error.

+Think of it as the model figuring out the "blame" for its mistake and assigning it to each weight.

+**Step 3: The Optimizer**

+Once we have the gradients, an **optimizer** (like Adam or SGD) updates all the weights.
+It takes a small step in the direction opposite to the gradient, effectively nudging the millions of parameters in the model so that the next time it sees a similar input, its prediction will be slightly closer to the correct answer.

+This cycle of `forward pass -> calculate loss -> backpropagation -> update weights` is repeated millions or billions of times on a massive text corpus, allowing the model to gradually learn the patterns of language.